So why Mexico City? “Why not?” would be a great reply to that oft-asked question, but of course there’s a bit more to it than that.

 Best decision I’ve ever made.

-Turkey Day arrives and I’m off on my red-eye flight, leaving LAX something like 12:30 a.m. and arriving MEX at something like 6:00 a.m.
+Turkey Day arrives and I am off on my red-eye flight, leaving LAX something like 12:30 a.m. and arriving MEX at something like 6:00 a.m.
 Everything goes right.
 No taxi robberies.
 No metro pickpocketings.
 Minimal Moctezuma’s Revenge.
 I meet a local girl….

 No, not Mexico City.
 Guadalajara.
-Mexico’s saner “Second City” (my own moniker for the place, with apologies to my native Chicago), GDL nevertheless bustles with charm and excitement.
-It’s farther away than Mexico City from the pre-Colombian ruins the country is famous for, its metro is limited in distance covered when compared to Mexico City, and unlike Mexico City it isn’t surrounded by smog-trapping volcanoes.
+Mexico’s saner “Second City” (my own moniker for the place, with apologies to my native Chicago for borrowing the phrase), GDL nevertheless bustles with charm and excitement.
+It is farther away than Mexico City from the pre-Colombian ruins the country is famous for, its metro is limited in distance covered when compared to Mexico City, and unlike Mexico City it isn’t surrounded by smog-trapping volcanoes.
 But it’ll have to do.
 And it does.
 I meet another girl of the Mexican persuasion….

 2012 arrives and with the new year comes a new relationship.
-I’m in Mexico City and Valle de Bravo one month; Mexico City and Querétaro the next; Mexico City and Guanajuato the next.
+I find myself in Mexico City and Valle de Bravo one month; Mexico City and Querétaro the next; Mexico City and Guanajuato the next.
 These are short trips, long enough for us she and I to get to know each other, yet never more than 12 days.
-We’re falling in love but taking it slow, and are coping (for the most part) with the distance factor.
-It’s probably too soon for anyone to move in with anyone.
+We are falling in love but taking it slow, and are coping (for the most part) with the distance factor.
+It is probably too soon for anyone to move in with anyone.